Digitalis mariana

 Digitalis mariana is a flowering plant species in the family Plantaginaceae.
-It is a perennial foxglove with evergreen foliage and rose-red coloured flowers produced in summer.
+It is a perennial foxglove with evergreen foliage and rose-red flowers, which are produced in summer.
 It is native to Portugal and Spain.

 Taxonomy

 Digitalis mariana was first described as a new species by the Swiss botanist Pierre Edmond Boissier in 1841.
 Although the Flora Ibérica (2009) and the Plants of the World Online website (2017) consider it to be a valid, independent species, the Flora Europaea (1976) and the Euro+Med Plantbase (2011) considered it to be two subspecies of Digitalis purpurea: subspecies mariana, and subspecies heywoodii.